Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

 Series300Provider320-ProvFunc-006
 	Alters Interactive Provider to send a dictionary in fragments starting at size 9600 bytes and incrementing subsequent fragments by 10000 bytes.

+Series300Provider320-GenM-001
+    Alters Interactive Provider which can process genericMsg on login stream and directory Stream, after receive genericMsg from consumer it send a genericMsg back to consumer.
+    Need to run with Series300Consumer331-GenM-001 or Series300Consumer333-GenM-001.

 Module:  Series100NiProvider100